Explore Courses

 Challenges Faced by International Students in Job Hunting in Australia

-Solution: Understand visa options like the Temporary Graduate Visa (Subclass 485) or employer-sponsored visas and highlight your eligibility in job applications.
+What you can do: Learn about visa options like the Temporary Graduate Visa (Subclass 485) or employer-sponsored visas.
+Always mention your work rights clearly when applying.

 Our Readers Also Read: Tips to Beat 6 Common Challenges For Indian Students Who Plan To Study Abroad